Mr Micawber said this about making a budget in Charles Dickens’s book David Copperfield:

 The right balance

 It’s only natural to adapt your standard of living to your income.
 But it’s less natural to adapt it to your long-term financial situation.
 That’s because understanding your long-term financial situation is difficult.
-To adapt sensibly you need to understand your attitudes and motivations.
-You also need to take into account how all the present and future uncertainties interact.
-Ideally you should get professional and independent financial advice; and certainly before making important investment decisions.
+Adapting effectively often involves understanding your attitudes and motivations.
+It also involves considering how present and future uncertainties interact.
+Many people choose to seek professional and independent financial advice, particularly before making important investment decisions.

-As the first step to understanding your financial future there’s no better place to start than EvolveMyRetirement®.
-This intelligent app will give you an unbiased steer towards what discretionary spending you can afford now and in the future.
+As the first step to understanding your financial future, a helpful place to start is EvolveMyRetirement®.
+This intelligent app provides an unbiased indication of possible sustainable discretionary spending levels now and in the future.
 It bases this on a unique analysis of your current financial position.
-From this it creates a strategy that’s optimised to achieve your goals.
+From this it generates a modelled strategy based on your goals.